YiftachSamocha/SkyCast/README.md

 # SkyCast

 SkyCast is a weather forecast application built using **React**.
 It provides a clean and interactive interface for viewing weekly weather forecasts for selected locations.
+Users can easily add a location to instantly view its weather forecast.
 The app leverages **Material-UI (MUI)** for styling and **Recharts** for rendering interactive charts.

 <img src="public/img/sky-icon.png" width="250" />
 ---